dfinity/interface-spec/spec/index.md

 -   `arg` (`blob`): Argument to pass to the canister method.

-The HTTP response to this request can have the following responses:
+The HTTP response to this request can have the following forms:

 -   200 HTTP status with a non-empty body.
-This status is returned if the replica received the message.
+This status is returned if the replica successfully received the message.

-    -   A certificate for the state of the update call is produced, and returned as a CBOR (see [CBOR](#cbor)) map with the fields below.
+    -   A certificate for the state of the update call is produced, and returned in a CBOR (see [CBOR](#cbor)) map with the fields specified below.
 The user should use the certificate to determine the state of the call:

         -   `status` (`text`): `"certified_state"`

-        -   `reply` (`blob`):  A certificate (see [Certification](#certification)) with subtrees at `/request_status/<request_id>` and `/time`.
+        -   `reply` (`blob`):  A certificate (see [Certification](#certification)) with subtrees at `/request_status/<request_id>` and `/time`, where `<request_id>` is the [request ID](#request-id) of the update call.
 See [Request status](#state-tree-request-status) for more details on the request status.

-    -   If a non-replicated pre-processing error occurred due to the [canister inspect message](#system-api-inspect-message), then a body with information about the IC specific error encountered is returned.
+    -   If a non-replicated pre-processing error occurred (e.g., due to the [canister inspect message](#system-api-inspect-message)), then a body with information about the IC specific error encountered is returned.
 The body is a CBOR map with the following fields:

         -   `status` (`text`): `"canister_inspect_message_rejected"`